t-davidson/SOC542/github_setup.md

 1. Set up an account on Github https://github.com (we will be using the free version so no need to pay).

-2. Install Git on your computer following instructions here https://github.com/git-guides/install-git
+2. Install Git on your computer following instructions here https://github.com/git-guides/install-git.

+Please note that the instructions vary depending on your operating system.

 3. Now you have Git on your computer.
 You need to run a command in R to associate it with the account you set up in Step 1.